Yufok1/temporal_edition/README.md

 - All actions are overseen by the Djinn Council and Purveyor for just, adaptive, and secure operation.
 - Non-aggression and restorative justice are core principles.

+## Attribution

+The concept of Djinn, as referenced herein, represents intelligent governance and stewardship, not artificial intelligence or proprietary invention.
+No ownership is claimed over the idea of Djinn; it is a guiding metaphor for ethical, adaptive, and collaborative system management.

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).